HENG-Menghy/frontendskill/README.md

 # Front-End Skill

 # Welcome to my 'frontendskill' repository
    Hello, I am so excited to get you here.
-My name is HENG Menghy, I am a front-end developer.
+My name is HENG Menghy; I am a front-end developer.
-   This is my github repository, it focuses on building and practicing the project that related to the front-end development field.
+   This is my GitHub repository, it focuses on building and practicing the project that related to the front-end development field.

 # Visit all my projects
    Here are all of my projects, it lists as below: